sbseltzer/jasperfy/README.md

 Start by running the premake file in the build folder.

-It uses a premake file that has been tweaked to my liking.
+It uses a premake file that can be reconfigured relatively easily.

 ### Orx Libraries/Includes

 Ensure orx's libaries and includes can be found during compilation.

 There are 3 ways to tell this project how to find the orx libraries/includes.
+You only need to do one of these.

 1. Download or clone orx's source code repository and place it as a sibling directory to this one.
 Ensure that `../orx/code/` is a valid path from this template project folder.
 Make sure you build the libraries so that the `../orx/code/lib` directory has content.
 2. Put things wherever you want and define an environment variable called `ORX` that points to a folder that contains `include/` and `lib/`.
 In this case it's feasible to download prebuilts.
-For example, `export ORX=c:/custom/path/to/orx/code` or `export ORX=../my_orx_prebuilts/orx-nightly-2016-12-21/dev-vs2015-64`.
+If you use bash it may look something like `export ORX=c:/custom/path/to/orx/code` or `export ORX=../my_orx_prebuilts/orx-nightly-2016-12-21/dev-vs2015-64`.
-3. Manually copy and paste the relevant orx libraries to this project's `lib` folder, and copy orx's includes to this project's `include/orx` folder.
+3. Manually copy and paste the relevant orx libraries to this project's `lib` folder, and copy the contents of orx's includes folder to this project's `include/orx` folder.
+As before, this could be from a prebuilt download if you so desire.

 ## Compiling